Arson

 Md.
 Crim.
 Law Sec.
 6-102(a)Arson is the willful and malicious setting fire to or burning of a dwelling.
 In order to convict the defendant, the State must prove:

-- Dwelling: structure in which some portion has been adapted for overnight accomodation of individuals, regardless of whether anyone is actually present
+- Dwelling: structure in which some portion has been adapted for overnight accommodation of individuals, regardless of whether anyone is actually present

 - Burning: actual combustion or charring by fire – the slightest burning of any part of the building is sufficient